 \section{Conclusion}

-In our paper, we studied our proposal of using smart contracts to establish a fair, transparent, secure and immutable incentivization mechanism in a consortium network for federated learning.
-We proposed a novel approach to calculate a unique scalar quantity, \textit{federated contribution}, which quantifies the contribution of each participant for federated learning.
+In our paper, we studied our proposal of using smart contracts to establish a fair, transparent, secure and immutable incentivization mechanism in a consortium blockchain network for federated learning.
+We proposed a novel approach to calculate a unique scalar quantity, \textit{federated contribution}, which quantifies the contribution of each participant in federated learning.
 Federated contribution is compatible with the machine learning algorithms which relies on weight parameters computed by gradient descents.
 We justified our proposed approach both empirically and theoretically.
 For future work in the given area, one can extend the federated contribution to non-gradient descents algorithms, or to heterogeneous federated learning.
-In the proposed method of calculating federated contribution, and using the relative federated contribution values for reward (or penalization) mechanism, we validated that it effectively penalizes under-performing participants, rewards over-performing participants and penalizes participants with noisy or malicious data points.
-This justifies our proposal of considering federated contribution as an adequate mechanism of quantifying participants' contribution in the blockchain based consortium network, with accuracy of the global model as a proxy of utility in the Shapley value framework.
+In the proposed method of calculating federated contribution, and using the relative federated contribution values for reward (or penalization) mechanism, we validated that it effectively penalizes under-performing participants, rewards over-performing participants and penalizing participants with noisy or malicious data points.
+This justifies our proposal of considering federated contribution as an adequate mechanism of quantifying participants' contribution in the consortium blockchain network.
 Future work will aim at building further the conceptual bridge between our weight-based contribution measure and Shapley values, under modified axioms that reflect the specificities of federated machine learning settings.